jinzhenfan/jekyll-now/_posts/2016-11-20-gene regulatory network inference.md

 	b.
 Build a Random Forests ensemble.

-		i.
+		..1.
 Sample with replacement from the training set (B times); call these $X_b$, $Y_b$.

-		ii.
+		..2.
 Train a decision or regression tree fb on $X_b$, $Y_b$.

-		iii.
+		..3.
 At each candidate split in the learning process, a random subset of the features/attributes are selected.
 This process is sometimes called "feature bagging".
 In this case, different subsets of genes are selected.

-		iv.
+		..4.
 Different algorithms use different metrics as criteria to split at each nodes, such as, Gini Impurity and information gain.
 (One example of training decision trees based on information gain:
 [http://christianherta.de/lehre/dataScience/machineLearning/decision-trees.php](http://christianherta.de/lehre/dataScience/machineLearning/decision-trees.php))

-		v.
+		..5.
 Generally, after training, predictions for unseen samples $x'$ can be made by averaging the predictions from all the individual regression trees on $x'$, or by taking the majority vote in the case of decision trees.

 	c.
 In this case, for a single tree, the overall importance of one variable is then computed by summing the importance measure of all tree nodes where this variable is used to split.